blurstudio/custom-debugger-patches/README.md

 ### Updates

-- Go to the location you cloned this repository and pull.
+- Go to the location you cloned this repository and pull
 - Sublime should automatically detect the change and a confirmation message box will pop up